Geryt Potter van der Loo: In Service of Jacoba

 The earliest known reference to Gerrit Potter dates from 1425 when John IV of Brabant grants him a safe-conduct through his lands.
 John was probably both Duke of Brabant and Count of Holland at that time.
 In January 1425, John of Bavaria died, who had held power in Holland until then.
-This was much against the will of Jacqueline of Bavaria, his niece and the rightful successor of her father William VI.
-The county of Holland was going through a difficult period: after her father's death, Jacqueline hastily married her cousin John of Brabant in the hope that this marriage would give her the necessary support as countess.
+This was much against the will of Jacqueline of Bavaria, John's niece and the rightful successor of her father William VI.
+The County of Holland was going through a difficult period: after her father's death, Jacqueline hastily married her cousin John of Brabant in the hope that this marriage would give her the necessary support as countess.
 However, things turned out differently.
 In her struggle against her uncle John, who imposed himself as Ruward, Jacqueline's new husband proved too weak, and ultimately the rule over Holland was leased to John of Bavaria.
-Only the county of Hainaut was left to her.
+Only the County of Hainaut was left to her.
 Disappointed in her husband and believing that the Pope would declare the bond between cousin and cousin invalid, Jacqueline married a second time, now with Humphrey of Gloucester, brother of the English crown prince.
 His support also proved insufficient.
 When the marriage between Jacqueline and John IV turned out to be valid, Humphrey even withdrew his support.
 Gerrit was probably already in the service of the countess in 1425.
 In 1428, Jacqueline enfeoffed 'our beloved Gerrit Potter van der Loo' with his father's fiefs.
 On January 13, 1432, possibly on the occasion of his marriage to Kerstijne van der Mije, she also granted him 15 hectares of peatland.
 An account from 1433-34, drawn up by Jan Ruychrock van de Werve and Jan van der Mije, Gerrit's father-in-law, shows Gerrit Potter actively serving Jacqueline, mainly as a tax collector.

 Bailiff of 's-Gravenzande (1436-1445)

-On October 23, 1436, barely two weeks after Jacoba's death on October 8, 1436, Philip the Good appointed Gerrit Potter as bailiff of 's Gravenzande.
+On October 23, 1436, barely a fortnight after Jacoba's death on October 8, 1436, Philip the Good appointed Gerrit Potter as bailiff of 's Gravenzande.
 He may have already held a similar position under Jacoba.
 In any case, he now added judicial experience to the financial expertise he had gained in Jacoba's service.
 Together with his language skills and the network he had built up in the service of the deceased countess, this combination ensured that he had all the assets to make a name for himself in the regional administration of Holland.